jitusaha11/Campaign_Creation/README.md

-# Campaign_Creation
+# Auto Campaign_Creation
-Automation of login and then create campaign.
+Automation of login and then creating a campaign.

+Here is the file name: create_campaign3.ts